aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.cab/cabarchive/cabarchive/_index.md

 ## CabArchive(string) {#constructor_1}

-Initializes a new instance of the [`CabArchive`](../) class and composes entries list can be extracted from the archive.
+Initializes a new instance of the [`CabArchive`](../) class and composes an entry list can be extracted from the archive.

 ```csharp
 public CabArchive(string path)